 And you can use today’s homemade blend as a 1:1 substitution in any recipe that calls for pumpkin pie spice.
 If a recipe calls for ground cinnamon AND some or all of the other spices used in this mixture, you can total the amount and use this pumpkin pie spice instead.
 For example, my pumpkin bread uses 2 and 3/4 teaspoons total of spices, so you can use 2 and 3/4 teaspoons of today’s spice.

-Here are my recipes that use it:
+Here are just some of my recipes that use it:

 - Pumpkin Cookies & Pumpkin Muffins (both pictured above)

 - Mini Pumpkin Pies